Pylons/pyramid/docs/narr/views.rst

 decorator to do this work.

-.. warning:: using this feature tends to slows down application startup, as the application registry is not capable of being cached within a ``configure.zcml.cache`` file when this package is in use, and more work is performed at application startup to scan for view declarations.
+.. warning:: using this feature tends to slows down application startup slightly, as more work is performed at application startup to scan for view declarations.
 Also, if you use decorators, it means that other people will not be able to override your view declarations externally using ZCML: this is a common requirement if you're developing an exensible application (e.g. a framework).

 The ``bfg_view`` Decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~